 What are ETFs?

-An ETF or Exchange Traded Fund is a simple way for any investor to get exposure to a pool of bonds, stocks, or other assets without the need to acquire each of them separately.
+An ETF or Exchange Traded Fund is a way for any investor to get exposure to a pool of bonds, stocks, or other assets without the need to acquire each of them separately.
 For example, when an investor buys stocks, they invest entirely into one company.
 When they buy a share of an ETF, on the other hand, investment is spread across various assets.

 While the risk is significantly lower than investing in a single stock, ETFs still carry market risk.
 Since ETFs can imitate a market index like the S&P 500, their performance is normally based upon index volatility; when the index fluctuates in price, so does the price of the ETF.